Mofeeakin/Loan-Analysis/README.md

 # Loan Disbursement Analysis

 ## Overview
 The **Loan Analysis Dashboard** provides an in-depth analysis of loan disbursement, recovery rates, outstanding balances, and overpayments across different branches, loan officers, and frequency of disbursements.
-The goal is to help financial institutions track loan performance, identify areas for improvement, and optimise their lending strategies.
+The goal was to track loan performance, identify areas for improvement, and optimise their lending strategies.

 This dashboard, developed in **Power BI**, provides a detailed view of loan disbursement, recovery rates, outstanding balances, and overpayments across different branches and loan officers.
-It is designed to help the institution track loan performance, identify areas for improvement, and optimise lending strategies.

 ![Loan Dashboard.png](https://github.com/Mofeeakin/Loan-Analysis/blob/8193ecb6112076e538a64b3fa53e6caa21bc3294/Loan%20Analysis%20Dashboard.png)
 ---